 Definition of Shock or Cardiogenic Shock.

 This is a condition called “shock” or “shock.”
-When the shock is caused by a problem in the heart, the condition is called shock or cardiogenic shock.
-This is a serious condition, which occurs in up to 10 percent of people who have had a heart attack.
+When a problem in the heart causes the shock, the situation is called shock or cardiogenic shock.
+This is a severe condition that occurs in up to 10 percent of people who have had a heart attack.

-The most common cause is due to a heart attack , which can leave a large part of the heart unable to pump blood effectively, causing a decrease in blood pressure.
+The most common cause is a heart attack, which can leave a large part of the heart unable to pump blood effectively, causing a decrease in blood pressure.

 Other possible causes of cardiogenic shock are due to: